-->

 As the exact cause of Alzheimer’s is still unknown, there’s no surefire way to prevent the condition.
 But Dr. Jones says healthy lifestyle choices, like eating a nutritious diet and staying active, benefit your brain, just as they do your heart or any other organ in your body.

 “Everything a cardiologist has ever told you about ways to keep your heart healthy is also true for the brain, because the brain has blood vessels, which need to stay healthy.
-And that means a nutritious diet, exercise, and a good night’s sleep,” he says.
+And that means a nutritious diet, exercise, and a good night’s sleep,” he said.

 Social interaction is also key for your overall brain health, which Dr. Jones admits is challenging right now, since the coronavirus continues to take on new variants.
 But he recommends keeping up with friends and family or just staying active in your community as much as possible.